PatrickJYKang/Random-Python-Test-Game/README.md

  I made this game a year ago and I just uploaded it onto GitHub

- # It's a work in progress, it does not work, and if you try to play it it will annoy you
+ # It's a work in progress
+ It does not work, and if you try to play it it will annoy you